Angular vs React Comparison in 2022: Which is Better and Why

 Angular was released in 2013, whereas Angular 2, also known as Angular, was released in 2016.
 So here, we are talking about Angular and not AngularJS.

 The learning curve of Angular is steep because of TypeScript.
 On the other hand, the learning curve of React is moderate.

 Both frameworks are based on component-based architecture.

-Both frameworks have relatively small app size.
+Both frameworks have a relatively small app size.

-Angular uses Real DOM while React uses Virtual DOM.
+Angular uses Real DOM, while React uses Virtual DOM.

 Both frameworks can run on the client as well as serverside.

 Angular uses HTML + TypeScript for templating while React uses JSX + JS(ES2015+).

 Angular uses two-way data binding, while React uses one-way data binding.